Fdawgs/docsmith/README.md

 1. Run `npm ci --ignore-scripts --omit=dev` to install dependencies
 2. Run `npm start`

 The service should be up and running on the port set in the config.
-You should see output similar to the following in stdout or in the log file specified using the `LOG_ROTATION_FILENAME` environment variable:
+Output similar to the following should appear in stdout or in the log file specified using the `LOG_ROTATION_FILENAME` environment variable:

 ```json
 {